-(1) Employee benefits for faculty and staff with an LGBT+ partner
+(1) Employee benefits for faculty and staff with an LGBTQ+ partner

-University Services Faculty and staff members at the University of Tsukuba with an LGBT+ partner (with appropriate government certification) shall be eligible for a range of employee benefits, including leaves, allowances, and travel expenses, starting from April 1st, 2020.
-In particular, in order to facilitate the establishment of an educational, research, and work environment that encourages faculty and staff members with an LGBT+ partner to exploit their full capacity, a Substitution of Terms clause has been added to the following rules and regulations, including the work rules, to allow for the substitution of the term "partner" for the terms "spouse" and "wife."
-Please contact the Center for Diversity, Accessibility, and Career Development (DAC Center) for more information.
+University Services Faculty and staff members at the University of Tsukuba with an LGBTQ+ partner (with appropriate government certification) shall be eligible for a range of employee benefits, including leaves, allowances, and travel expenses, starting from April 1st, 2020.
+In particular, in order to facilitate the establishment of an educational, research, and work environment that encourages faculty and staff members with an LGBTQ+ partner to exploit their full capacity, a Substitution of Terms clause has been added to the following rules and regulations, including the work rules, to allow for the substitution of the term "partner" for the terms "spouse" and "wife."
+Please contact BHE (Gender Support Team) for more information.

 - Work rules

 - · Recruitment, promotion, and resignation regulations

-- · Pay rules
+- Pay rules

 - Allowance regulations

 - Work hours and leave rules

 - Work hours and compensation rules

 - Child care leave and family care leave regulations

-- Business travel and travel expenses rules
+- · Business travel and travel expenses rules

-The applicable leaves, allowances, and travel expenses are listed below.
+\The applicable leaves, allowances, and travel expenses are listed below.